 Will there be any other incentives offered for staff who are working diligently each day?

-In addition to the supportive measures we've put in place like the opening of staff only respite rooms and the wellness centre resources on our website, the main thing that's currently under discussion is the pandemic pay that the province is offering.
-We're hoping to get direction on this front soon so we can make it available to all our staff who have been contributing in such an incredible way over the course of the COVID-19 pandemic.
+In addition to the supportive measures we've put in place like the wellness centre resources on our website, the main thing that will be offered is the pandemic pay that the province is presenting.